cs127/ntcheck/README.md

 ## overview

-a command-line program to check if an amiga module file is compatible with NoiseTracker.
+a command-line program to check if an Amiga module file is compatible with NoiseTracker.

 written in pure C89.